-The Jubilee Federation has an online safety policy which explains how we try to keep pupils safe in school and how we respond to online safety incidents (See flowchart, Appendix 7).
+The Jubilee with Pebblebed Federation has an online safety policy which explains how we try to keep pupils safe in school and how we respond to online safety incidents (See flowchart, Appendix 7).

 Pupils are taught about online safety throughout the curriculum and all staff receive online safety training which is regularly updated.
-The school online safety co-ordinator is Mrs Charlotte Redding.
+The online safety co-ordinator is Mr Matt Hughes (Head of Learning).